backend-development/backend-development-textbook/source/adv_authentication.md

 ![Command Line](images/office-cli-1.png)

-the program opens a browser at a special microsoft login page and asks you to type in a short string there.
+the program opens a browser at a special Microsoft login page and asks you to type in a short string there.

 ![Command Line](images/cli-login-3.png)